Linux xargs command

 xargs reads items from the standard input, delimited by blanks (which can be protected with double or single quotes or a backslash) or newlines, and executes the command (the default command is echo, located at /bin/echo) one or more times with any initial-arguments followed by items read from standard input.
 Blank lines on the standard input are ignored.

 Because Unix file names can contain blanks and newlines, this default behaviour is often problematic; file names containing blanks or newlines are incorrectly processed by xargs.
 In these situations it is better to use the -0 option (that's a zero, not a capital o), which prevents such problems.
-When using this option, you need to ensure that the program which produces the input for xargs also uses a null character as a separator.
+When using this option, ensure that the program which produces the input for xargs also uses a null character as a separator.
 If that program is find for example, the -print0 option does this for you.

 If any invocation of the command exits with a status of 255, xargs stops immediately without reading any further input.
 An error message is issued on stderr when this happens.